TEAM REGISTRATION BEGINS DECEMBER 1ST

 There are “summer camps” – and then there is camping in the summer, while backpacking across some of the most remote, least traveled regions of our nation’s back country.
 Making that journey as a junior high or high school student can be a life-changing experience.

-School, youth group and community team formation will take place during the fall of 2018.
-Contact us now for more information and to schedule a TSX parent and student informational presentation this fall.
+School, youth group and community team formation will take place during the winter and spring.
+Contact us now for more information and to schedule a TSX parent and student informational presentation.
 A note of recommendation from a teacher, coach or youth leader highlighting the student’s character, physical fitness and academic commitment will be required for final acceptance.

 TAKE YOUR KIDS TO THE TOP